Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 Currency Conversion Methods.
 Transactions made in foreign currency will be converted into U.S. dollars according to the current policies of the merchant, network or card association that processes the transaction:

-- · Transactions processed by Citibank are converted into a U.S. dollar amount using Citibank's procedures in effect at the time the transaction is processed.
+- Â· Transactions processed by Citibank are converted into a U.S. dollar amount using Citibank's procedures in effect at the time the transaction is processed.
 Currently, the currency conversion rate used to determine the transaction amount in U.S. dollars is based on either (1) a wholesale market rate or (2) a government- mandated rate in effect one day prior to the processing date.
 Transaction types currently processed by Citibank include ATM withdrawals made at many Proprietary Citibank ATMs outside the United States or Puerto Rico.
-- · Transactions processed by MasterCard® currently use a conversion rate that is either: (a) selected from a range of rates available in the wholesale currency markets on the processing date (Note: this rate may be different from the rate that MasterCard® receives), or (b) the government-mandated rate.
-Transaction types currently processed by MasterCard® include Signature-based POS transactions and ATM withdrawals (including those at certain Proprietary Citibank ATMs).
+- Â· Transactions processed by MasterCardÂ® currently use a conversion rate that is either: (a) selected from a range of rates available in the wholesale currency markets on the processing date (Note: this rate may be different from the rate that MasterCardÂ® receives), or (b) the government-mandated rate.
+Transaction types currently processed by MasterCardÂ® include Signature-based POS transactions and ATM withdrawals (including those at certain Proprietary Citibank ATMs).
 Please note that PIN-based POS transactions cannot be made at international locations.
-Citibank® Debit Cards can still be used to make Signature-based POS purchases.
+CitibankÂ® Debit Cards can still be used to make Signature-based POS purchases.

 The currency conversion rate in effect on the processing date may differ from the rate in effect on the transaction date or the posting date.

-## Lost or Stolen Citibank® Banking Cards or Other Access Devices and Unauthorized Electronic Transactions Consumer Liability for transactions covered by Regulation E
+## Lost or Stolen CitibankÂ® Banking Cards or Other Access Devices and Unauthorized Electronic Transactions Consumer Liability for transactions covered by Regulation E

 If any of your Access Devices are lost or stolen, it is your responsibility to notify us immediately.
-Please call CitiPhone Banking® at the number in the 'Contact Us' section of this Manual.
+Please call CitiPhone BankingÂ® at the number in the 'Contact Us' section of this Manual.

-Please remember that your Citibank® Banking Card and all of your Access Devices are valuable, and it is important for you to exercise care with them.
+Please remember that your CitibankÂ® Banking Card and all of your Access Devices are valuable, and it is important for you to exercise care with them.
 To protect your personal and account information, be sure to keep your PIN and other Access Devices secure.
 As a general practice, we recommend that you periodically change your PIN.

-Tell us at once if you believe any of your Access Devices, including but not limited to your Citibank® Banking Card, has been lost or stolen, or if you believe that an electronic fund transfer has been made without your permission using information from your check.
+Tell us at once if you believe any of your Access Devices, including but not limited to your CitibankÂ® Banking Card, has been lost or stolen, or if you believe that an electronic fund transfer has been made without your permission using information from your check.
 Telephoning is the best way of keeping your possible losses down.
 You could lose all the money in your account (plus your maximum overdraft line of credit).
-Call CitiPhone Banking® at 1-888-CITIBANK or use the number in the 'Contact Us' section of this Manual.
+Call CitiPhone BankingÂ® at 1-888-CITIBANK or use the number in the 'Contact Us' section of this Manual.
 Customer service representatives are available to assist you 24 hours a day, 7 days a week.
 If you tell us within two (2) Business Days after you learn of the loss or theft of your Access Device, you can lose no more than $50 if someone uses your Access Device without your permission, subject to zero liability protection.

 If you do NOT notify us within two (2) Business Days after you learn of the loss or theft of your Access Device, and we can prove we could have stopped someone from using your Access Device without your permission if you had told us, you could lose as much as $500, subject to zero liability protection.